 Last, but not Least

 The third floor is a bit smaller than the others and consists of two galleries.
-One takes the form of a hands-on science games room while the other is a large temporary display gallery.
+One takes the form of the “Technical Playroom”, while the other is a large temporary display gallery.

-The games room contains a variety of activities that demonstrate many aspects of physics and science in an easy to understand way.
+The playroom contains a variety of activities that demonstrate many aspects of physics and science in an easy to understand way.
 All of the displays have instruction and explanation leaflets in Czech and English.

 While it does not possess the flash of a modern, computerized science centre activity room; it is still an effective and enjoyable place for kids and adults alike to play with science after a trip through the rest of the museum.

 Paying a Visit

 The museum is easily accessed by a public transit tram line which has a stop directly outside the museum building.

 I would advise giving the main museum building at least two hours to properly take in.
 I would also advise you to eat before you go as the museum does not have a cafeteria, only a few vending machines.

 Several of the exhibits have bilingual Czech/English notes to go with them, for those that don’t, the museum usually has some English language leaflets nearby.